rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**"git commit -a --amend" allows to add or change files in the last commit, hence modigying it without creating a new commit.**
+**"git commit -a --amend" allows to add or change files in the last commit, hence modifying it without creating a new commit.**